 Linking the screenshots in the background can also increase people’s curiosity to scroll to the following images which gives you more “space to sell your story.”

 While having “split” screenshots was very popular in these past years, they’re becoming less popular because they require more advanced design skills.

 5. Use high resolution images

 If you can, invest into custom images which represent your app or game.
-If you do not have the resources for professional images, using shots of the app’s UI is sufficient.
+If you don’t have the resources for professional images, using shots of the app’s UI is sufficient.

 Do not use stock images.
-Using stock images can make the app look unprofessional and cheesy.
+Using stock images can make the app look unprofessional and unappealing.

+A sure app download killer is not properly editing your screenshots!
 Whether in the iOS app store or Google Play store, make sure to edit the unnecessary icons from the screenshots.
-Focus on editing:
+Be sure to edit out:

 - The service provider

 - Time – Apple recommends 9:41 or 12:01 (wonder why? – read here)

 Pro tip: If you have a Mac, you can use a QuickTime Player to capture the UI and the status bar will be edited automatically.